Wiggle ya Worm Rigs | Surf, Reef & Offshore Fishing Rigs

 If you’re new to fishing rigs, start with our complete fishing rig guide.

-Why Mulloway Rig Choice Matters
+How Mulloway Feeding Behaviour Affects Rig Choice

 Mulloway don’t always smash a bait.